SK-EID/smart-id-documentation/README.md

  Method | URL | Notes
  -------|-----|------
  POST | BASE/signature/document/:documentnumber |
+ POST | BASE/signature/etsi/:semantics-identifier | **See description below, this method must be used with care.**
  POST | BASE/signature/pno/:country/:national-identity-number | **See description below, this method must be used with care.**